Mourant– Eleanor Morgan, Shane Donovan and Sophie Christodoulou

 In the recent Privy Council decision of Sian Participation Corp (In Liquidation) v.
 Halimeda International Ltd [2024] UKPC 16 (Re Sian Participation), the Board addressed the longstanding issue of whether liquidation proceedings should be stayed or dismissed due to the existence of an arbitration agreement between the parties.

-In the BVI, which mirrors the position in England and Wales, the Arbitration Act 2013stipulates that if a dispute arises between parties that is subject to a valid arbitration agreement, any court proceedings should be stayed to allow the dispute to be resolved by an arbitral tribunal, in accordance with the parties’ pre-existing contractual arrangement.
+In the BVI, which mirrors the position in England and Wales, the Arbitration Act 20131 stipulates that if a dispute arises between parties that is subject to a valid arbitration agreement, any court proceedings should be stayed to allow the dispute to be resolved by an arbitral tribunal, in accordance with the parties’ pre-existing contractual arrangement.

 In respect of insolvency, it is in the public interest to have a straightforward means to place a company into liquidation when the company is unable to pay its debts as they fall due.